Neal Marshad: Career

+Outstanding Technical Direction, Camerawork, Video Control for a Limited Series.
+The show also won the 2015 Primetime Emmy Award for Outstanding Variety Special.

 Steve Harvey and Deep Dish Productions of Chicago, LLC contracted with Marshad in October 2015 to provide Segment Producer/Director/Director of Photography services for The Steve Harvey Show on NBC.

 In June 2016, Marshad was named to the International Advisory Board of LongHouse Reserve, by Jack Lenor Larsen, East Hampton (town), New York.

 In November 2016, Microsoft asked Marshad to become a Microsoft Bing Partner Agency.

-On November 20, 2021, "Java Junkie", a film Marshad produced and photographed, was broadcast on Saturday Night Live as a tribute to former cast member and writer Peter Aykroyd.